 The purpose of the Fellowship Program is to provide service - by addressing some of the state’s most pressing public health challenges - and workforce development, by building population health skills and experience in future public health leaders.

 Dr. Thomas Oliver, Professor in the Department of Population Health Sciences and Director of the Master of Public Health Program provides faculty direction to the program.
-Paula Tran-Inzeo, Associate Researcher and MATCH Director, serves as program director.
-Stephanie Richards, Outreach Specialist with the UW Population Health Institute, serves and program lead.
-Dr. James Vergeront, Director of the AIDS/HIV program at the Wisconsin Division of Public Health (DPH), serves as DPH liaison and site preceptor, and Dr. Geoffrey Swain, Medical Director and Emeritus Medical Officer and Michael Stevenson, Public Health Planner, City of Milwaukee Health Department (MHD), serves as MHD liaison and site preceptor.
+Paula Tran Inzeo, MATCH Group Director, serves as program director for the Fellowship Program.
+Dr. James Vergeront, Director of the AIDS/HIV program at the Wisconsin Division of Public Health (DPH), serves as DPH liaison and site preceptor, and Dr. Geoffrey Swain, Medical Director and Emeritus Medical Officer and Michael Stevenson, Public Health Planner, City of Milwaukee Health Department (MHD), serves as MHD liaisons and site preceptors.
 The program is modeled after national applied training programs, including the CDC Public Health Prevention Service Program."

 At the heart of the program is a commitment to public service.
 Fellows receive direct hands-on training in high quality organizations working on relevant and timely public health issues.
 By the end of the two-year period, Fellows will have successfully completed the program's performance requirements.
 These requirements represent the core set of diverse skill sets necessary for managing public health programs.
 Placements have included the City of Milwaukee Health Department, State of Wisconsin and regional health departments, the March of Dimes, the American Cancer Society, Planned Parenthood, Health First Wisconsin, the Lindsay Heights Neighborhood Health Alliance, the Great Lakes Inter-Tribal Council, the Center for Resilient Cities and the Task Force on Family Violence.